 Skipping to the quick answer misses of the other questions and observations raised in the paper, such as potential differences based upon whether the search is informational or navigational in nature.
-There’s also some nice discussion of how captions where compared.
+There’s also some nice discussion of how captions were compared.

-Choices of snippets displayed by the search engine may also play a role in which link is chosen by a searcher.
-When a link is redirected, the search engine may choose to display the original URL, or the redirected URL.
-A title or description (as snippet) from a Web directory such as the DMOZ might be shown instead of information found on the page listed.
+Choices of snippets displayed by the search engine may also play a role in which link is chosen by a searcher, from search result listings.
+When a link is redirected, the search engine may choose to display the original URL or the redirected URL.
+A title or description (as a snippet) from a Web directory such as the DMOZ might be shown instead of information found on the page listed.

 The paper provides a nice rundown on some of the previous research involving document summarization used in search engines, including a review of captions that depend upon the query searched for, and those provided where the summary doesn’t depend upon queries.